auth0/auth0-flutter/auth0_flutter/EXAMPLES.md

 ## 📱 Credentials Manager

 > This feature is mobile-only; on web, the [SPA SDK](https://github.com/auth0/auth0-spa-js) used by auth0_flutter keeps its own cache.
+See [Handling Credentials on the Web](#handling-credentials-on-the-web) for more details.

 - [Check for stored credentials](#check-for-stored-credentials)
 - [Retrieve stored credentials](#retrieve-stored-credentials)